Our Hawai’i Center

 Our Visitor Program

-By participating in the day-to-day workings of the center, visitors have the opportunity to deepen their educational experience by contributing toward our outreach, and helping us to help others.
+By participating in the workings of the center, visitors have the opportunity to deepen their educational experience by contributing toward our outreach, and helping us to help others.

 Students Becoming Teachers